Utah Administrative Code

 (1) The division shall provide training and allow access to the divisions web service application used for scheduling skills tests and recording the results of the tests to:

-(b) a representative of the Third-party Tester that has met the requirements of R708-21-5(3)(c) upon approval by the division.
+(b) a representative of the Third-party Tester that has met the requirements of R708-21-5(3)(c) and the division has reviewed and approved the results of the fingerprint and FBI background checks.

 (a) Third-party Testers shall maintain all skill test score sheets for a period of three years after which they must be immediately destroyed by means of incineration or shred.